-) Label Vehicle Emission Control Information
+- Label Vehicle Emission Control Information - Certification label

-2) Certification label

 Your Volvo is designed to meet all applicable emission standards, as evidenced by the label.
-The label is located on the right and left side of the bonnet's inner panel and will be visible when the bonnet is opened.
+The label is located on the right and left side of the hood's inner panel and will be visible when the hood is opened.

-The certification label is located on the left-hand door pillar and will be visible when the door is opened.
+The certification label is located on the left-hand door pillar and will be visible when the door is open.